ajsebrio/leaflet-challenge/README.md

 Module 15 - Mapping Challenge

 # Description
-Visualizations of earthquake data using HTML and Javascript.
+Visualizations of earthquake data from the United States Geological Survey (USGS) using HTML and Javascript.

 # Instructions
 - See `Leaflet-Part-1` folder for visualization of earthquakes